lenny2many/DS-A3/docs/design.md

 `PaxosAcceptor`<br>
 Processes proposals from PaxosProposer and sends promises and accepted messages accordingly.

-`PaxosLearner`<br>
-Collects accepted messages from PaxosAcceptor to determine and notify of a consensus achievement.

 ### 2. Paxos Messages
 Messages used for communication among participants.